Reviews You Can Rely On

 Our Analysis and Test Results

 If you truly only go out on powder days, and you go back inside as soon as it starts to get tracked out, the Salomon QST Lumen 99 would be a great choice.
-In that case, however, you'd probably just opt for a powder-specific ski instead of a more versatile all-mountain ski.
+In that case, however, you'd probably just opt for a powder-specific ski instead of a top women's all-mountain ski.
 If you know you'll be skiing on soft groomers and enjoy making quick short turns with fun rebound energy, this Salomon model does that well, too.

 Performance Comparison